Matriz88/vanilla-delegation/README.md

 `this` is the element matching `selector`.

-`event.delegateTarget` is Element to which the event was originally attached (jQuery-like)
+`event.delegateTarget` is the Element to which the event was originally attached (jQuery-like)

 ---